ikumen/today-i-learned/posts/til/kruskal-maze-generator.md

 ![connected edges only](/static/images/kruskal-maze-generator/connected-edges-only.png)

+The purple lines represent the minimum spanning tree (e.g, our maze path).
+If you look closely, you can see the tree spans to every vertex, thus every point on the corresponding maze path is access&mdash;a perfect maze.

-That's pretty much Kruskal's algorithm.
-To finish off the maze generation and place the walls we simply remove all the edge drawing code and clear out the grid lines where ever there are connected vertices.
+We've just implemented Kruskal's algorithm, cool right?
+To finish off the maze generation, we simply remove all the vertex and edge lines and clear out the grid lines where ever there are connected vertices.

 ```javascript
 function setup() {